This website is intended for use only by Institutional Investors

 Management

-Jonathan S. Thomas is president and chief executive officer, and Victor Zhang serves as chief investment officer.
+Jonathan S. Thomas is chairman, chief executive officer and president, and Victor Zhang serves as chief investment officer.

 Giving Back